bhojpur/pay/README.md

-# pay
+# Bhojpur Pay - Data Processing Engine
-The Bhojpur Pay is a software-as-a-service product used as a Payments Processing Engine based on Bhojpur.NET Platform for application delivery.
+The Bhojpur Pay is a software-as-a-service product used as a Payments Data Processing Engine based on Bhojpur.NET Platform for application delivery.